solrudev/Ackpine/docs/guide/configuration.md

 Uninstaller type
 --------------

 Available for uninstall sessions.
-Ackpine supports two different package uninstaller implementations: Android's `PackageInstaller` and an intent with `ACTION_UNINSTALL_PACKAGE` or `ACTION_DELETE` action.
+Ackpine supports two different package uninstaller implementations: Android's `PackageInstaller` and an intent with `ACTION_UNINSTALL_PACKAGE` action.
 They're configured with `UninstallerType` enum with entries `PACKAGE_INSTALLER_BASED` and `INTENT_BASED` respectively.

 By default, the value of uninstaller type on API level < 21 is `INTENT_BASED`, and on API level 21+ it is `PACKAGE_INSTALLER_BASED`.